 Electrolyte imbalances are common in patients with renal impairment, with or without diabetes, and should be addressed.
 In a clinical study conducted in type 2 diabetic patients with nephropathy, the incidence of hyperkalemia was higher in the group treated with Losartan as compared to the placebo group (see section 4.8).
 Therefore, the plasma concentrations of potassium as well as creatinine clearance values should be closely monitored, especially patients with heart failure and a Creatinine Clearance between 30-50 ml/ min should be closely monitored.

-The concomitant use of potassium sparing diuretics, potassium supplements and potassium containing salt substitutes with losartan is not recommended (see section 4.5).
+The concomitant use of potassium sparing diuretics, potassium supplements, potassium containing salt substitutes, or other drugs that may increase serum potassium (e.g., trimethoprim-containing products) with losartan is not recommended (see section 4.5).

 Hepatic Impairment